maxvincent24/metabopipeline_IARC/msconvert/README.md

 The first option is to use the container with Docker.

-The only command to run is :
+You can clone the repository, then the only command to run is :

 ```bash
 ./run_commands_docker.sh data